 Harvester ants can sting multiple times, so it’s essential to get them off of you and move away from the nest as soon as possible if you get hurt.
 A cold compress and pain relievers will help with most stings.
 However, if you have a serious reaction, you should see a healthcare professional right away.

 Harvester ants are a nuisance on lawns because they will create large barren spots around their mounds.
 These may span as much as 30 feet in diameter.
 They usually nest outdoors and will rarely come into the house.
 However, this is not an insect that you want to allow anywhere near your home, including your yard.
 If you have a harvester ant nest on your property, it’s best to turn to a pest control professional to help you get rid of the problem.

 As with most ants, bait is the most successful option for getting rid of harvester ants.
-However, it's crucial that you choose the right bait for the job.
-A sweet bait that attracts other types of ants won't have the same appeal for this species.
-It's best to work with a pest control professional.
-Since harvester ants are aggressive when disturbed, you don't want to approach the nest on your own, or you could suffer painful stings as a result.
+However, you must choose the right bait for the job.
+A sweet bait that attracts other types of ants won’t have the same appeal for this species.
+It’s best to work with a pest control professional.
+Since harvester ants are aggressive when disturbed, you don’t want to approach the nest on your own, or you could suffer painful stings as a result.